Blue checking accounts icon

 The perils of repurposing passwords

 Passwords are now used to protect access to an unprecedented number of websites.
-In 2021, the average person uses between 80 to 100 passwords; reusing them is a tempting snare over the relative inconvenience of securely storing passwords.
+The average person uses between 80 to 100 passwords; reusing them is a tempting snare over the relative inconvenience of securely storing passwords.
 Therein lies the threat.
 Using the same password for your online accounts increases your risk of experiencing identity theft and online account compromise.
 Identity theft can take days—even years—to fully resolve, and unauthorized access to your digital banking account can wreak long-term havoc on your credit score.

 Cybercriminals steal or buy passwords from other cybercriminals and then attempt to use those passwords to gain access to a countless array of online websites requiring a password.
 The risk of your info being stolen and abused rises steadily with the number of online passwords you reuse.
 Don’t repurpose your passwords!